-During his seven years based in Peru, where he met his wife, Patty, and subsequently after their return to England, John has worked one way or another in natural history tourism and also travelled extensively in Argentina, Brazil, Bolivia, Chile, Ecuador and the Galapagos Islands, Guyana, Panama, Costa Rica and Mexico.
+During his seven years based in Peru, where he met his wife, Patty, and subsequently after their return to England, John has worked one way or another in natural history tourism and also travelled extensively in Argentina, Brazil, Bolivia, Chile, Colombia, Ecuador and the Galapagos Islands, Guyana, Panama, Costa Rica and Mexico.

 When not working or travelling, John likes to play football, run with his local hash house harriers, and explore Dartmoor and the coast with his young family.